QTM3x/Quantum-Internet/README.md

 # Quantum-Internet

+##### STATUS UPDATE: The protocol definition of the BB84 protocol has been added (see [here](https://github.com/QTM3x/Quantum-Internet/blob/master/1.%20The%20Applications%20Layer/BB84.md)).
+Now we can start thinking about how to implement our goal (see below).

 ### About
 In this repository, we will collaborate on building a quantum internet and developing applications for it.
 The repository is divided into five main sections, each concerned with one of the five --- they might increase or decrease later --- layers of the quantum internet stack.